-So as we roll into 2018, we wanted to briefly review the biggest ideas, improvements and news that have come out of the company over the last year.
+So as we enter the new year, we wanted to briefly review the biggest ideas, improvements and news that have come out of the company over the last year.
 To our customers and friends: these are just a few examples of how we we are helping business succeed by taking care of SaaS license management.

 Cleanshelf Goes Global